yclas/guides/docs/Yclas-self-hosted-how-to-upgrade-to-pro.md

 # How to upgrade to Yclas Self-hosted PRO

-This guide is only for Yclas Self-Hosted!
+This guide is only for Yclas Self-Hosted.

 With  [Yclas Self-Hosted PRO](https://selfhosted.yclas.com/themes/yclas-self-hosted-pro.html) you get everything you need to start a classifieds or a marketplace site.